How to Keep Baby Awake While Breastfeeding

 Tips on how to wake a sleepy baby for breastfeeding

-- Pretend as though you are going to remove your nipple from your baby’s mouth, or put your finger between your breast and his/her mouth to break the suction; this will usually encourage your baby to suck again.
+- Pretend you will remove your nipple from your baby’s mouth or put your finger between your breast and their mouth to break the suction; this will usually encourage your baby to suck again.

-- Dribble some milk into the corner of your baby’s mouth with a syringe or dropper to encourage him/her to start sucking again.
+- Dribble some milk into the corner of your baby’s mouth with a syringe or dropper to encourage them to start sucking again.

 - Try breast compressions to get the milk to flow faster while breastfeeding; this should encourage your baby to start suckling again.

-- Use a wet face cloth and wipe your baby’s head, tummy or feet with it.
+- Use a wet face cloth and wipe your baby’s head, tummy, or feet.

 - Switch breasts when your baby starts to fall asleep.

-- Burp baby while he/she is sitting upright.
+- Burp the baby while they are sitting upright.

-- Try tickling your baby under the arms, on the feet or in the neck.
-Just touching your baby gently on the arms, legs or ears can wake him/her again.
+- Try tickling your baby under the arms, on the feet, or in the neck.
+Just touching your baby gently on the arms, legs, or ears can wake them again.

-- Undress your baby or if it is too cold to undress completely, keep his/her feet uncovered.
-It will be more difficult for your baby to sleep if he/she is not warm and cozy.
+- Undress your baby, or keep their feet uncovered if it is too cold to undress completely.
+It will be more difficult for your baby to sleep if they are not warm and cozy.